Gazza7205/cloud-workshop-labs/lab-exercise8.md

 ## 4. Call Test Service

-We will call this test service to generate a trace: (this request is also part of our test bundle from earlier so you should already have traces present in Grafana)
+We will call this test service to generate a trace (this request is also part of our test bundle from earlier so you should already have traces present in Grafana):

 - **/test5** - Takes two query parameters as input and calculates age (years elapsed).
 It has an error that needs to be diagnosed and fixed.
   - **dob** - Date of Birth - Default format dd/MM/yyyy